dimyme/djvujs/README.md

 [wiki-home](https://github.com/dimyme/djvujs/wiki/) : https://github.com/dimyme/djvujs/wiki/
+***
+DjVu.js Viewer v.0.3.3, v.0.2.4.
+A program library for working with .djvu files online.
+A widget powered with the DjVu.js library, allowing to view .djvu files online

 ## About / О проекте

 **DjVu.js** is a program library for working with `.djvu` online.
 It's written in JavaScript and can be run in the web browsers without any connection with the server.
 DjVu.js can be used for splitting (and concatenation) of `.djvu` files, rendering pages of a `.djvu` document, converting (and compressing) images into `.djvu` documents and for analyzing of metadata of `.djvu` documents.